mebaatw/panafrican/src/pages/articles/nubian-arch.md

 Excavations at an A-Group cemetery in <a href="https://en.wikipedia.org/wiki/Qustul">Qustul</a> yielded an old incense burner, which was adorned with Ancient Egyptian royal iconography:

 <blockquote>This incense burner is distinctively Nubian in form.
 Carved in the technique of Nubian rock art, it is decorated on the rim with typical Nubian designs.
 It was found in the tomb of a Nubian ruler at Qustul and incorporates images associated with Egyptian pharaohs: a procession of sacred boats, the White Crown of Upper Egypt, a falcon deity, and the palace facade called a serekh.
-It appears to represent a ritual that involved a royal procession by boat to a palace.
+It appears to represent a ritual that involved a royal procession by boat to a palace.<br/>

 The scenes depicted on the Qustul Incense Burner have excited considerable interest and discussion - why would seemingly Egyptian symbols have been used in Nubia?